Need help? We are available to speak to you 7 days a weekRead More

 • Provide compelling reasons as to why the applicant should be permitted to remain onshore

-Schedule 3 criteria includes:
+Schedule 3 criteria include:

-• 3001 - the application is made within 28 days of the expiry of applicant’s last substantive visa
+• 3001 - the application is made within 28 days of the expiry of the applicant’s last substantive visa

 • 3003 - criteria relating to illegal entrants prior to 31 August 1994